LVH-IT/TwitchCategoryChangeDetector/README.md

 ### How to setup
-The executable needs an audio file in the same directory called "juntos.ogg" in order to notify the user of a category change, but you can also change the audio filename in the config.json file.
+The executable needs an audio file in it's directory called "juntos.ogg" in order to notify the user of a category change, but you can also change the audio filename in the config.json file.
 Your audio file has to use the vorbis codec however (usually .ogg files) or the program will not work.
 I got my sound from here: https://notificationsounds.com/message-tones/juntos-607